chenan02/saigo/getting-started.md

 # Exercises

 The exercises in this repo assume that the learner has traversed a basic [tutorial](http://www.tutorialspoint.com/go/index.htm) on Go.
-If you find the first exercise overwhelming, you should probably work through a tutorial and return.
+If you find the first exercise overwhelming, you should probably try working through a tutorial and returning.

 # Recommended Resources